Nelson P. Jackson: Post War: Operations Fitzwilliam and Sandstone

-Operation Fitzwilliam wasn’t declassified until 2014.

 In January 1948, Col. Nelson P. Jackson was assigned to oversee Operation Fitzwilliam, a highly classified U.S. Air Force initiative aimed at developing methods for long-range detection (LRD) of nuclear detonations.
 This operation was conducted in conjunction with Operation Sandstone, the 1948 atomic tests at Eniwetok Atoll in the Pacific Marshall Islands.

+Operation Fitzwilliam wasn’t declassified until 2014.

 Operation Fitzwilliam was a last-minute addition to the Sandstone tests, introduced by General William E. Kepner, co-commander of Joint Task Force 7 (JTF-7), the military division responsible for conducting the nuclear tests.
 In September 1947, President Truman had tasked Kepner with developing an LRD capability in response to growing concerns among military and scientific officials that the U.S. lacked a system for monitoring Soviet nuclear activity.
 The urgency of this issue led to the rapid integration of Operation Fitzwilliam into Sandstone.